Equivariant Kodaira embedding of CR manifolds with circle action: Introduction and statement of the main results

 form a basis of $T_x^{1,0}X$ for each $x\in D$, where $\phi\in C^\infty(D,\mathbb R)$ is independent of $\theta$.
 We call $(x_1,\ldots,x_{2n-1})$ canonical coordinates, $D$ canonical coordinate patch and $(D,(z,\theta),\phi)$ a BRT trivialization.

 A vector bundle is called rigid (resp.\ rigid CR) vector bundle if there is a family of trivializations which cover $X$ such that the entries of the transition matrices are functions annihilated by $T$ (resp.\ CR functions annihilated by $T$), see Definition~\ref{d-gue150508dI}.
-A Hermitian metric on a rigid vector bundle is called rigid if the inner products of frames corresponding to the above trivializations are annihilated by $T$.
+The corresponding frames are called rigid frames.
+A Hermitian metric on a rigid vector bundle is called rigid if for every rigid frame $\set{f_1,\ldots,f_r}$, the inner products of $f_j$ and $f_\ell$ are annihilated by $T$ for any $j,\ell$.

 Let $L$ be a rigid CR line bundle over $X$ and let $L^k$ be the $k$-th power of $L$.
 Let

 be the tangential Cauchy-Riemann operator with values in $L^k$.
 For every $m\in\mathbb Z$, put

 and